FarDust/death-causes/README.md

 ### Infrastructure

+The infrastructure is contained under the root folder.
 The infrastructure is a terraform project that creates the resources in GCP.
-The resources are:

 The database is hosted by Supabase, a Postgres database with a lot of features.

 ### Backend

+The backend is contained under the `death-causes-backend` folder as submodule.
 The backend is a NestJS project that connects to the database and exposes the data to the frontend.
-The backend is a warpper of the Supabase SDK.
+The backend is a wrapper of the Supabase SDK.

 ### Frontend

+The frontend is contained under the `death-causes-frontend` folder as submodule.
 The frontend is a React project that consumes the data from the backend.

-## Folder Structure

-The project is divided in three folders, one for each part of the project.

-### Infrastructure

-The infrastructure is contained under the root folder.

-### Backend

-The backend is contained under the `death-causes-backend` folder as submodule.

-### Frontend

-The frontend is contained under the `death-causes-frontend` folder as submodule.

 ### Data Processing